wp-plugins/dukapress/readme.txt

 'Duka' is the Swahili word for shop.
 Loosely, DukaPress means "shoppress".
 We like to think it means the most complete and usable e-commerce solution for wordpress, though.

+= Why isn't the Grid Display working? =

+You currently HAVE to have at least one custom field per prodct in order for those products to show up in the grid display properly.

+= Why isn't the "Inquiry"/"Catalogue mode" working properly? =

+Right now, it works very similarly to the regular shop mode - i.e. when people click on the "Inquire" button, it adds the product(s) to the shopping cart.
+When the site vistors go to checkout, they will then be presented with a form which they fill to inquire about products in the cart.
+You therefore HAVE to have your shopping cart widget displaying somewhere for the "Inquire" button to work.

 == Screenshots ==